easyt0re/piecewiseLinearModel/README.md

 it's too late now but maybe this should be avoided in the first place

-secondly, everytime after IK routine, a sign flip should be done and saved separately with a noticable name
+secondly, every time after IK routine, a sign flip should be done and saved separately with a noticeable name

 thirdly, a flip could be done in IK related routine